scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

-# Deploy Scalar DB Server on EKS
+# Deploy Scalar DB Server on Amazon EKS (Amazon Elastic Kubernetes Service)

 Scalar DB Server is a gRPC server that implements the Scalar DB interface.
 With Scalar DB Server, you can use Scalar DB features from multiple programming languages that are supported by gRPC.